-There are many sizes and styles of drones on the market, some are toys for flying in the backyard, some are a little more advanced, and some are targeted toward the commercial community.
-These are the types of machines that deliver goods and carry infrared cameras for inspections.
+There are many sizes and styles of drones on the market, some are toys for flying in the back yard, some are a little more advanced, and some are targeted toward the commercial community.
+These commercial machines are designed for tasks such as to deliver goods, or carry infrared cameras for inspections.

-What is Drone Rush?
+Why trust Drone Rush?

 The scope of commercial drones is very wide.
 Small drones with infrared cameras can perform inspection tasks, a basic consumer drone can scan a farmer’s fence line, all the way up to the helicopter sized passenger drones.
 We will discuss larger drones as we go, but we will try to stick to machines that weigh less than 55 lbs for this list.

 You can fly these drones at home for fun, but please remember that if you are being paid to fly, you need to have your Part 107 license in the United States.
 Also, please be aware of the drone flight laws in your area.

 The DJI Matrice 300 is a tough drone to beat if you have inspection tasks to perform.
 Multiple payloads are available, and can connect in multiple configurations to maximize your efficiency.
 Hang infrared and RGB camera, mount a spotlight up top, or whatever will suite your needs.
 Best of all, there is a dedicated FPV camera for the pilot, so the second attached controller is just for the camera operator.

 The Matrice 300 is as impressive as it is functional.
 The default package comes with RTK GPS precision, making the full flight package a little steep compared to many less-capable aircraft.

 - Versatile payload configurations

 - A significant investment

 DJI Matrice 200 series: Last generation, still versatile